masteringmodernpayments/book/background_worker.md

 Your page will poll `/transactions/<id>` until the transaction ends in either success or failure.
 You'd probably want to show a spinner or something to the user while this is happening.

-With this setup, you've insulated yourself from problems in your connection to Stripe, your connection to your customer, and everything in between.